Lebanon Travel Advisory

 • U.S. citizens who travel abroad should always have a contingency plan for emergency situations.
 Review the Traveler’s Checklist.

-Southern Lebanon – Level 4: Do Not Travel (See map below)
+Southern Lebanon – Level 4: Do Not Travel, Depart If You Are There (See map below)

-The U.S. Embassy strongly urges U.S. citizens to avoid southern Lebanon; that is, all parts south of the city of Saida, to include inland areas, as illustrated in the map below.
+The U.S. Embassy strongly urges U.S. citizens to avoid southern Lebanon and to depart if you are there; that is, all parts south of the city of Saida, to include inland areas, as illustrated in the map below.
 Cross-border rocket, missile, and artillery fire continues to impact southern Lebanon on a daily basis and has caused a significant number of fatalities and injuries.

-Border with Syria – Level 4: Do Not Travel
+Border with Syria – Level 4: Do Not Travel, Depart If You Are There

-The U.S. Embassy strongly urges U.S. citizens to avoid the Lebanon-Syria border, which has seen clashes between Lebanese security forces and Syrian-based violent extremist groups.
+The U.S. Embassy strongly urges U.S. citizens to avoid the Lebanon-Syria border and to depart if you are there.
+This area has seen clashes between Lebanese security forces and Syrian-based violent extremist groups.
 The U.S. Department of State also warns U.S. citizens of the risk of traveling on flights that fly over Syria, which include some flights to and from Beirut.

-Refugee Settlements – Level 4: Do Not Travel
+Refugee Settlements – Level 4: Do Not Travel, Depart If You Are There

-The U.S. Embassy urges U.S. citizens to avoid travel to refugee settlements in Lebanon, which are prone to outbreaks of violence including shootings and explosions.
+The U.S. Embassy urges U.S. citizens to avoid travel to refugee settlements in Lebanon and depart if you are there.
+These settlements are prone to outbreaks of violence including shootings and explosions.

 Visit our website for Travel to High-Risk Areas.